nickangmc/tweet-location-prediction/README.md

 # Short Text Location Prediction
-Program written and developed in the language Python as the final project for the subject COMP30027: Machine Learning at the University of Melbourne - Semester 1, 2019.
+Program written and developed in the language **Python** along with **sklearn** as the final project for the subject COMP30027: Machine Learning at the University of Melbourne - Semester 1, 2019.

 ### Goal:
 To build and critically analyse some supervised Machine Learning methods, with the aim of automatically identifying the location from which a textual message was sent, as one of four Australian cities.
 Although this is a simplification of the more general problem of **geotagging**, it is still a very difficult problem, which has been well-studied, but a solution remains elusive.